 any period of unauthorised unpaid absence

-the employee can continue with any pre-existing AVC / SCAVC contract entered into before 1 April 2015 (or can elect to cease the contract).
+the employee can continue with any pre-existing AVC / SCAVC contract entered into before 1 April 2015 (or can elect to end the contract).
 If the member continues with the contract, and is paying AVCs for additional life assurance cover, they will have to make arrangements to continue to pay the life assurance AVCs during any period when there is not enough pay to cover them if they wish to ensure their AVC life assurance cover does not lapse.

 Additional Regular Contributions (ARCs)